 Nature conservation capture forest plantations establishment and rehabilitation, support programs for surrounding communities to promote conservation of Nature Parks.

 Farmer access to weather forecasting applications, agriculture extension support for smallholder farmers, input support, insurance and supply chain linkages to increase farm-gate commodity price and reduce post-harvest losses are key focus areas under the agriculture enterprise development component of the NGO.

 Women Empowerment component includes support for rural women to start or expand venture capital activities for profit.

 Public Health Awareness Education to prevent Malaria, Diarrhoea, Sexually Transmitted Diseases (STIs) Mother-Child HIV; Hepatitis, and Cerebro-Spinal Meningitis (CSM) are components of great concern under the public health support Programme of the NGO.

 The NGO is headquartered in Bolgatanga in the Upper East Region of Ghana.
-The NGO has an office in Osu-Accra.
+The NGO has an office in Airport Residential Area in Accra.

-Kalabash Ghana has a well spelled out constitution that governs its code of conduct.
+Kalabash Ghana has a well spelt out constitution that governs its code of conduct

-4. Kalabash Ghana works with alliance of people who are socially and economically underprivileged so that our support may bring some control and improvement over their livelihood.
+- Kalabash Ghana works with an alliance of people who are socially and economically underprivileged so that our support may bring some control and improvement over their livelihood.